-At least annually, the Company carries out an Economic Capital Assessment ("ECA") in which it makes its own quantification of how much capital is required to support its risks.
+At least annually, the Company carries out an Economic Capital Assessment ('ECA') in which it makes its own quantification of how much capital is required to support its risks.
 The ECA is used to assess how well the Standard Formula SCR reflects the Company's actual risk profile.

-The ECA forms part of the Own Risk and Solvency Assessment ("ORSA") which comprises all the activities by which the Company establishes the level of capital required to meet its solvency needs over the planning period given the Company's strategy and risk appetite.
+The ECA forms part of the Own Risk and Solvency Assessment (ORSA) which comprises all the activities by which the Company establishes the level of capital required to meet its solvency needs over the planning period given the Company's strategy and risk appetite.
 The conclusions from these activities are summarised in the ORSA report, which is reviewed by the Risk Committee, approved by the Board and submitted to the PRA annually.

-The Company's Eligible Own Funds, determined in accordance with the SII valuation rules, were £497,900k1 (2020: £512,476k) which was in excess of the estimated SCR of £283,779k1 (2020: £240,167k).
-This represented a Solvency coverage ratio of 175% (2020: 213%).
-This decrease is due to decrease in regulatory capital driven by dividends paid in excess of capital generated.
+The Company's Eligible Own Funds, determined in accordance with the SII valuation rules, were £541,359k1 (2021: £497,900k) which was in excess of the estimated SCR of £283,755k1 (2021: £283,779k).
+This represented a Solvency coverage ratio of 191% (2021: 175%).
+[This increase is due to increase in eligible own funds driven by 2022 company profit partially offset by dividends paid in excess of capital generated.]

-The Company uses a variety of metrics to monitor its capital position including UK Generally Accepted Accounting Practice capital and reserves, which are £431,251k as at 31 December 2021 (2020: £478,408k).
+The Company uses a variety of metrics to monitor its capital position including UK Generally Accepted Accounting Practice capital and reserves, which are £445,192k as at 31 December 2022 (2021: £431,251k).